The Public Policy and Nuclear Threats Training Program

 1) an intensive summer boot camp;

-3) a network of some 140 past PPNT Fellows, nuclear policy experts, lab personnel, and others interested in the global issues surrounding nuclear policy.
+3) a network of more than 200 past PPNT Fellows, nuclear policy experts, lab personnel, and others interested in the global issues surrounding nuclear policy.

 "Public Policy and Nuclear Threats: Training the Next Generation" (PPNT) started as a PhD training program for students throughout the UC system, funded through NSF's competitive Integrative Graduate Education and Research Training (IGERT) program.